 Coastal Virginia First-Time DUI Lawyers

 In Virginia, if you were operating a motor vehicle while under the influence of drugs and/or alcohol or with a blood alcohol content (BAC) of .08 or higher, you could be charged and convicted of drinking and driving.
 Referred to as DUI (driving under the influence) or DWI (driving while intoxicated or impaired), this offense can have severe consequences on your life.
 A conviction could lead to incarceration, fines, driver's license suspension, and other sanctions.
-To minimize or avoid the penalties, you must fight your charge, and you need an experienced attorney to guide you through the complicated judicial process.
+To minimize or avoid the penalties, you must fight your charge, and you need an experienced Virginia DUI attorneys to guide you through the complicated judicial process.

 At Tillotson & Martin, we fight to protect the rights and freedoms of those charged with DUIs.
-Our Coastal Virginia lawyers have over 40 years of combined experience and wrote the DUI book judges, lawyers, and prosecutors read for these types of matters.
+Our Coastal Virginia DUI lawyers have over 40 years of combined experience and wrote the DUI book judges, lawyers, and prosecutors read for these types of matters.
 DUI cases are very involved and contain a scientific element not seen in other criminal matters.
 To provide effective defense, our team stays informed on changes in the law and the latest technologies.
 Both of our attorneys are breath test operators and instruct courses on field sobriety tests.
 Additionally, Attorney Martin is a certified ACS-CHAL Forensic Lawyer-Scientist.
 When you retain our services, we will leverage our knowledge and resources to work toward a favorable outcome on your behalf.

 Discuss your legal options during a free consultation by calling us at (757) 568-7978 today.